-Reader Emma Ballard tells us how lockdown made her appreciate her weekly coaching sessions for what they do for her mental health, as well as her golf game.
+Our new Women & Golf Editor Emma Ballard explains how lockdown made her appreciate her weekly coaching sessions for what they do for her mental health, as well as her golf game

 With golf’s popularity continuing to soar, it’s clear that lockdown has made so many of us enjoy and appreciate our favourite game even more than we did before.